 Since this map is based on very little historical data and Voellmys equations, Art clearly states that it has its' limitations and possible inaccuracies, but the lines which he drew have become very clear-cut and definitive.
 With the value of 50 x 100' lots now approaching \$100,000 people want to know if they are in the avalanche path or not.
-More recently people have been purchasing mining claims throughout the valley and once again the lines which Art drew 25 years ago can have a significant affect upon the land value of a particular parcel.
+More recently people have been purchasing mining claims throughout the value of a particular parcel.